 The net capital loss carry forward may be carried forward indefinitely but can only be used to reduce capital gains.
+Noncapital loss carry forwards can be carried forward until 2041.
 Share issue and financing costs will be fully amortized in 2022.
 The remaining deductible temporary differences may be carried forward indefinitely.
 Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the group can utilize the benefits therefrom.